 Public Law 89-651 (PDF) (404) provides for the duty-free importation of instruments and apparatus “entered for the use of any nonprofit institution, whether public or private, established for educational or scientific purposes – if no instrument or apparatus of equivalent scientific value for the purposes for which the instrument or apparatus is intended to be used in being manufactured in the United States.

-Purchasing will review all purchase orders to foreign vendors to determine if duty-free application is to be made.
-If it is determined that duty-free application should be made; the following steps will be taken.
+Purchasing will review all purchase orders to foreign vendors to determine if a duty-free application is to be made.
+If it is determined that a duty-free application should be made; the following steps will be taken.